Gal1lioDev/Mask-Detector-Using-Haar/README.md

 There will be a text above the bounding box telling whether you are wearing a face mask or not along with its confidence level.
 There maybe some imperfections, as the model that detects whether you are wearing a face mask is made from scratch using the keras library.

+WARNING!!
+It may not be able to accurately detect all kinds of masks due to the training data.